 21. Candles

 Hemp-infused candles operate on the same principles surrounding hemp oil itself.
-In addition, hemp oil is often utilized in an aromatherapy capacity, so a hemp oil-infused candle is pretty much a given.
+In addition, hemp oil is often utilized in aromatherapy, so a hemp oil-infused candle is pretty much a given.

-Hemp candles offer those seeking something relaxing a non-toxic alternative to some traditional candles.
-These environmentally friendly hemp blends are made using sustainable and hypoallergenic hemp seed oil and soybean wax and come in a much-expected array of scents.
+Hemp candles offer a non-toxic alternative to traditional candles for those seeking relaxation.
+These environmentally friendly hemp blends are made using sustainable and hypoallergenic hemp seed oil and soybean wax and come in an array of scents.

 Even though these candles are made using hemp, a close cousin of the marijuana plant, nothing about its oil and properties have a psychosomatic effect.
 Instead, these candles can act as a relaxant and help promote peaceful rest.